binarybottle/engram/README.md

              I  H  E  A            R  T  S  N  Z
              P  K  J  G            L  B  F  M

-Punctuation marks are logically grouped together in the middle columns (accessed by the Shift and Crl+Alt keys) and numbers are paired with mathematical and logic symbols (accessed by the Shift Key):
+Punctuation marks are logically grouped together in the middle columns (accessed by the Shift and R-Alt keys) and numbers are paired with mathematical and logic symbols (accessed by the Shift Key):

           $  -  =  ~  +   <    >   /  &  %  *  ^  `
           #  1  2  3  4   5    6   7  8  9  0  |  \